Easy Songs to Sing in Spanish for Beginners

 “La Carretera” by Prince Royce

-Here is a song that will get stuck in your head and keep you singing in Spanish all day.
+Here is a Spanish song so easy it will get stuck in your head and keep you singing in Spanish all day.
 Prince Royce, a Dominican-American singer, blends bachata with modern pop in this heartfelt song that paints the picture of a man remembering a past lover as he drives down the road.

 “Nunca es Suficiente” by Los Angeles Azules and Natalia Lafourcade